zSnout/zSnout.com/README.md

 behavior.
 You may also add `[toc]` to add a table of contents within the main document instead of in a sidebar.
 You may use both `[notoc]` and `[toc]` within a document to include the inline TOC instead of the sidebar.

+## Dangerous edge cases

+Sometimes unsafe code is introduced.
+When you write unsafe code, prefix it with `/** SAFE */` once you've made it safe.
+Here are some cases when this happens:

+1. Using `ObjectId.createFromHexString(string)` is only safe if `string` is EXACTLY 24 characters long.
+If it isn't, an error will be thrown, disrupting the server connection.
+You may only write `/** SAFE */` after you've checked that `string` matches this condition.